Cultured Guru Logo

 3. Place your kitchen scale on the counter.
 Turn it on and set it to weigh in grams.

-11. Place your glass fermentation weight in the jar, making sure to submerge the cabbage pieces and weight fully into the liquid.
-If you don’t have quite enough liquid, place your glass fermentation weight in the jar and submerge as much a possible.
-Over the next 12 hours, the cabbage should release more liquid and you can press down your fermentation weight below the brine.
+7. Place a fermentation weight in the jar, making sure to submerge the cabbage pieces and weight fully into the liquid.
+If you don’t have quite enough liquid, place your glass fermentation weight in the jar and submerge as much as possible.
+Over the next 12 hours, the cabbage should release more liquid and you can press the fermentation weight down below the brine.

-12. Secure the solid lid to the jar.
-You do not need to tighten it all the way.
-Just secure the lid but leave it ever so slightly loose, so the gas doesn’t build up too much.
+8. Secure the lid (you do not need to tighten it all the way.
+Just secure the lid but leave it ever so slightly loose so the gas doesn’t build up too much).
+You can keep the jar in a glass dish to catch any spills.

 Notes